 Graduate Students are governed by the policies of the University, Graduate Council and their academic programs.
 It is the responsibility of the graduate student to comply with these policies and procedures and all applicable graduate program requirements that govern the individual program of study.
-Graduate Study and Lifelong Learning administers academic policies and procedures and enforces graduate degree requirements which are determined by the Graduate Council and are applicable to all graduate students.
+Oakland University Graduate School administers academic policies and procedures and enforces graduate degree requirements which are determined by the Graduate Council and are applicable to all graduate students.

-Additional policies and procedures governing graduate course and program development are located on the Graduate Study and Lifelong Learning Web site.
+Additional policies and procedures governing graduate course and program development are located on the Oakland University Graduate School Web site.

 Upper-division undergraduates with appropriate credentials, permission of their academic adviser and the department offering the course, may enroll in 5000-level graduate courses and use them toward their baccalaureate degrees.